xlp0/LandingPage/k8s/README.md

-# Kubernetes Deployment with ConfigMap
+# Kubernetes Deployment with ConfigMap & ArgoCD

 ## Overview

-This directory contains Kubernetes manifests for deploying the LandingPage application with **ConfigMap-based configuration**.
-This approach allows you to change configuration without rebuilding Docker images.
+This directory contains Kubernetes manifests for deploying the LandingPage application with **ConfigMap-based configuration** and **ArgoCD GitOps deployment**.
+This approach allows you to change configuration without rebuilding Docker images and enables automated continuous deployment.

 ---